 // TODO: UPDATE THIS SECTION

 This implementation guide is divided into 6 chapters.
-Chapters 2 - 6 describe how to construct a CQL based HQMF document and follow the structure of an HQMF document (metadata, data criteria, population criteria, stratification criteria).
+Chapters 2 - 6 describe how to construct a FHIR-based eCQM file and follow the structure of FHIR Clinical Reasoning (metadata, data criteria, population criteria, stratification criteria).

 Chapter 1 provides an introduction to this IG, gives a brief history of the IG, describes some of the standards upon which this IG was built, and briefly references other standards and tools present in the ecosystem of which this IG is part.

-Chapter 2 provides an overview of HQMF structure, how to reference CQL documents in the HQMF document, and how to specify control variables (measure period).
+Chapter 2 provides an overview of FHIR Clinical Reasoning structure, how to reference CQL documents within the FHIR Clinical Reasoning structure, and how to specify control variables (measure period).

-Chapter 3 describes how to reference codes and valuesets in CQL and the accompanying HQMF.
-Chapter 4 describes how to construct the dataCriteriaSection of the HQMF document.
+Chapter 3 describes how to reference terminology (codes and valuesets) in CQL and the accompanying Clinical Reasoning structure.
+Chapter 4 describes how to construct the CQL to reference libraries, definitions, terminology in the eCQM.

-Chapter 5 discusses measure scoring types, how to specify population criteria in the HQMF document using CQL, and how to specify measure populations in CQL.
+Chapter 5 discusses measure scoring types, how to specify population criteria in the eCQM and how to specify measure populations in CQL.
 There are also sections discussing stratification, inclusion of supplemental data, and defining risk adjustment variables.

-Chapter 6 contains a discussion of composite measures and HQMF examples of composite measures.
+Chapter 6 contains a discussion of composite measures and FHIR Clinical Reasoning-based examples of composite measures.

 1.4 Audience

-The audience for this IG includes software developers of measure authoring tools such as the Measure Authoring Tool (MAT); measure developers who will specify clinical quality measures using FHIR and CQL; software developers and implementers who will implement the quality measures specified in FHIR and CQL in their institutions or in their vendor products; institutions and organizations who with to use FHIR and CQL to express and implement quality measures within their health systems; and local, regional, and national quality reporting agencies who wish to receive and process quality reporting documents that are based on measures specified in FHIR and CQL.
+The audience for this IG includes software developers of measure authoring tools such as the US Centers for Medicare and Medicaid Services (CMS) Measure Authoring Tool (MAT); measure developers who will specify clinical quality measures using FHIR and CQL; software developers and implementers who will implement the quality measures specified in FHIR and CQL in their institutions or in their vendor products; institutions and organizations who wish to use FHIR and CQL to express and implement quality measures within their health systems; and local, regional, and national quality reporting agencies who wish to receive and process quality reporting documents that are based on measures specified in FHIR and CQL.

 1.5 Approach